• Skip to primary navigation

 After all that work the jars didn't seal!
 Why not?
 Because you didn't clean the tops of the jars well.
 If the jars aren't clean and the lids aren't hot it will not seal.

-• Now this is not a terribly spicy jam, but fair warning, the last thing you'll want to do as this is coming to a boil is stick your face into all of that steam!
+• This is not a terribly spicy jam, but fair warning, the last thing you'll want to do as this is stick your face into all of that steam!
 Especially if you're wearing contacts.
 The contacts can easily absorb heat and spices and will make your eyes really sting!

 • Don't use less sugar than the recipe calls for.